Winnipeg Rapid Transit: Phase 2

-Parker Station has been put on hold, pending legal settlements.
+Parker Station (now Beaumont Station) was put on hold, pending legal settlements.
 It will be part of a future single-family and multi-family neighbourhood, Fulton Grove, situated within the Parker lands planning area.
 The station will be located between the existing Jubilee and Beaumont stations.

 Financing Phase 2's estimated $590-million cost will be split three ways: $225m provincially, $140m federally, and $225m municipally.
 Of the City's share, $19.7-million will have to be budgeted annually for the project, starting in 2020.
-Raising the revenue to pay their fair share, one or a combination of "the allocation of cash-to-capital funding, a property tax increase, a transit fare increase, or a combination of these options," according to the Dillon report of 2014.
+In order to raise the revenue to pay the costs, one or a combination of "cash-to-capital funding, a property tax increase, [or] a transit fare increase" would be needed, according to the Dillon report of 2014.